iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 ![Equation of Line](Image/EquationLine.png)

-- Linear regression used a straight line to predict the value of a dependent variable from an independent variable.
+- Linear regression uses a straight line to predict the value of a dependent variable from an independent variable.
 - The straight line is called the regression line.
 Formula: `y = mx + c`
 - Linear regression is used when there is a linear relationship between the two variables.
 - The relationship can be described by a straight line, it uses existing data to train the model.